jobayer977/javascript-interview-questions/docs/00 Guide/what-does-it-mean-that-javascript-is-dynamic/index.md

 ---
 title: What does it mean that JavaScript is "dynamic"?
 ---
-## What does it mean that JavaScript is "dynamic"?

 JavaScript is called a dynamic language because it doesn't just have a few dynamic aspects, pretty much everything is dynamic.